 All students are entitled to reasonable quiet in campus residences.
 Quiet hours are established in all campus residence halls from 9 p.m. – 8 a.m., Sunday through Thursday, and from 12 – 8 a.m.
 Friday and Saturday.
 The sound level within a room must be such that it is inaudible to adjoining rooms and hallways.
 Residents are also expected to observe reasonable quiet in hallways, stairwells, lounges and restrooms during scheduled quiet hours.

-During courtesy hours (times when quiet hours are not officially in effect), it is still important for the student to exercise consideration in his or her behavior in the residence hall.
+During courtesy hours (times when quiet hours are not officially in effect), it is still important for the student to be considerate in the residence hall.
 Because residents have varying study schedules, sleeping habits and class meeting times, students must refrain from creating unnecessary disturbances in the residence hall.
 At any time, a student who refuses to respect the rights of others will be held appropriately accountable.

 The college attempts to maintain ample security in residence halls while trusting the ability of students to make responsible choices.
-Each residence hall has an “RA” on duty every evening and a Residence Hall Coordinator is “on-call” for the campus each night the halls are open for operation.
+Each residence hall has an “RA” on duty every evening and an Area Coordinator is “on-call” for the campus each night the halls are open for operation.
 In addition, campus security officers are on patrol 24 hours a day, seven days a week.

 In order to protect themselves from theft, students are encouraged to lock their rooms, especially when sleeping and any time the room will be vacant.